 Open water swimming usually takes place in outdoor bodies of water, such as rivers, lakes, estuaries and oceans.

-You need to make sure you are a competent swimmer and be honest with yourself on how stronger swimmer you are
+You need to make sure you are a competent swimmer and be honest with yourself.

 Open Water swimming can increase the risk of gastrointestinal infections (diarrhoea and/or Vomiting) as well as skin, ear and eye infections.
 Most infections are usually mild and are caused by organisms such as Norovirus, giardia and cryptosporidium.